max-sixty/pytest-accept/README.md

 # pytest-accept

-pytest-accept copies the results from running doctests into their outputs.
+pytest-accept copies the generated output of doctests into their documented outputs.

 It's designed for two groups of people:

-- People who work with doctests and don't enjoy manually copying and pasting results from the command line into their doctests' outputs. pytest-accept will do the copying & pasting for you.
+- People who work with doctests and don't enjoy manually copying and pasting generated outputs from the command line into their doctests' outputs. pytest-accept will do the copying & pasting for you.
 - People who generally find writing tests a bit annoying, and prefer to develop by "running the code and see whether it works".
-This library aims to allow an approach to testing that transform it into a enjoyable part of your existing development loop.
+This library aims to allow testing to become a enjoyable part of that development loop.

 It's uncoupled from the files it works with — the library can be used with existing doctests, and the doctests it creates are no different to normal